CBD vs THC: Understanding the Key Differences

 There are multiple ways to consume CBD and THC, each method offering distinct experiences and benefits.
 The most common methods include smoking, vaping, edibles, tinctures, and topical applications.

 Topical applications involve creams, balms, and lotions infused with CBD or THC.
 These products target localized areas of discomfort and do not enter the bloodstream, making them ideal for sore muscles or skin conditions.
-Transdermal patches, however, deliver cannabinoids through the skin into the bloodstream, offering systemic relief over time.
+Explore our range of CBD teas for additional wellness options.

 Future Prospects of CBD and THC